Forricide/still-feel-alive/Chapter 8.md

 In her dreams, she sits at a table, talking.
 She's accompanied by a man and a woman: her father, quiet but friendly; Annette, talkative and empathetic.
-Both of them adults, are yet the discussion is almost laughably juvenile, light, changing subjects constantly.
+Both of them adults, yet the discussion is almost laughably juvenile: light, changing subjects constantly.

 She gets the feeling it isn't really her, that she's just along for the ride.
 That it's a strange clone of her that's sitting there and chatting.
 Enjoying life.